 Search example for this topic:

-PCC students and staff should enter their myPittCC username and password to access online databases from off campus.
+The username and password to access databases from off campus are similar to what you use to access the PCC portal (myPittCC) and Moodle.
+The only difference is that you DO NOT include the last part of your email address (@my.pittcc.edu) in the username.
 Generic logins are available to community residents with PCC library cards, and others who are enrolled in or are affiliated with PCC programs and continuing education courses.
-Call us!
-(252) 493-7360
+Have questions?
+Ask us!

 If PCC Library does not have a full-text article that you need, we can see if another library is able to provide it through our interlibrary loan (ILL) service.
 Just fill out the ILL form as completely as possible.
 Articles are typically e-mailed directly to you.